 Andrea Munro's Research Group

-Most summers 2-3 undergraduate students work in the Munro Lab for 10 weeks.
-They learn to synthesize colloidal II-VI nanocrystals using air-free techniques.
-The nanocrystals made include doped and undoped materials, core/shell structures, and nanocrystals of varying shape.
-Students learn to characterize their samples using techniques such as UV-vis absorbance and photoluminescence spectroscopy as well as XRD, FTIR, NMR, ICP-MS and TEM.
+In a typical summer 2-3 undergraduate students work in the Munro Lab for 10 weeks.
+They learn to synthesize colloidal nanocrystals using air-free techniques.
+The nanocrystals we make include doped and undoped materials, core/shell structures, and nanocrystals of varying shape.
+Students learn to characterize their samples using techniques such as UV-vis absorbance and photoluminescence spectroscopy, XRD, FTIR, NMR, ICP-MS and TEM.
 Read more about our research in this 2023 PLU News article.

 Our research group is part of the Primarily Undergraduate Nanomaterials Cooperative (PUNC) and members of our research group often present their results at regional and national conferences.